siongui/userpages/content/articles/2015/04/01/the-infamous-grasshopper-problem%en.rst

 :category: Math
 :summary: The infamous Grasshopper problem

 This is one of the hardest problems in IMO history.
-As usual, it permites solutions involving only elementary techniques.
+As regulated by IMO rules, it permits solutions involving only elementary techniques.
 My solution is very similar to the official one.

 The infamous Grasshopper problem